ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 2. Make a spacer using the dimensions in the [post]({% post_url 2024-05-23-corolla-cross-hybrid-spare-wheel-tire %}) as a general guide and tailor your measurements for any variations in your vehicle.

 3. Make a circular cutout in the spacer for the circular holder located on the bottom of the cargo floor.
 This will help keep the floor and spacer aligned.
+You may create a [cargo deck hole buffer](https://makerworld.com/en/models/686847) out of flexible material (e.g. TPU, silicone) to distribute the shifting force of the cargo floor.

 4. Put the spacer on top of the cargo deck.